eclecticc/ParametricCase/README.md

 # Parametric Case
-A, open source 3D printable PC case that can fit your components exactly by adjusting a few parameters.
+An open source 3D printable PC case that can fit your components exactly by adjusting a few parameters.

 by Nirav Patel http://eclecti.cc